 Setters are also leaders, of course.

-Football and volleyball are very similar sports (even Brett Favre says so).
+Football and volleyball are very similar sports (even Brett Favre says so) in structure.
 Maybe we should use that to help elevate the profile of the sport – at least in the US where football is king.

 6 Steps to Better Practices - Free Guide